Life As a Midwife

 - Licensed Midwife

-In the United States, there were 40,000 jobs for Midwife in 2016.
+There were about 40,000 jobs for Midwife in 2016 (in the United States).
 New jobs are being produced at a rate of 12.5% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Midwife by 2026.
-There will be an estimated 2,600 positions for Midwife per year.
+Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.

 The states with the most job growth for Midwife are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Maine, Delaware, or Illinois.
 These states have the worst job growth for this type of profession.